rishabhgoyal007/datahub/README.md

 > - Read our Monthly Project Updates [here](https://medium.com/datahub-project/tagged/project-updates).
 > - Bringing The Power Of The DataHub Real-Time Metadata Graph To Everyone At DataHub: [Data Engineering Podcast](https://www.dataengineeringpodcast.com/acryl-data-datahub-metadata-graph-episode-230/)
 > - Check out our most-read blog post, [DataHub: Popular Metadata Architectures Explained](https://engineering.linkedin.com/blog/2020/datahub-popular-metadata-architectures-explained) @ LinkedIn Engineering Blog.
 > - Join us on [Slack](docs/slack.md)!
-Ask questions and keep up with the latest announcements.
+Ask questions and stay up to date with the latest announcements.

 ## Introduction

 DataHub is an open-source data catalog for the modern data stack.
 Read about the architectures of different metadata systems and why DataHub excels [here](https://engineering.linkedin.com/blog/2020/datahub-popular-metadata-architectures-explained).
-Also read our
+Also, read our
 [LinkedIn Engineering blog post](https://engineering.linkedin.com/blog/2019/data-hub), check out our [Strata presentation](https://speakerdeck.com/shirshanka/the-evolution-of-metadata-linkedins-journey-strata-nyc-2019) and watch our [Crunch Conference Talk](https://www.youtube.com/watch?v=OB-O0Y6OYDE).
 You should also visit [DataHub Architecture](docs/architecture/architecture.md) to get a better understanding of how DataHub is implemented.

 ## Features & Roadmap